 Ecommerce is the fastest growing retail channel (online sales in the US are projected to reach $603.4 billion by 2021).
 Entering the world of ecommerce may seem like a daunting task for any small business, especially if you’re not a technology expert.
 However, no business owner can opt out of it without considerable losses.

 There’s no reason to worry, though.
 There are several easy-to-use ecommerce platforms designed to help small businesses open their online shop.
-Before choosing your provider, you need to consider a few factors.
-First, define your needs and determine what you want to achieve by opening a webstore.
+For example, this online store sells hawaii t-shirts and was able to build on a platform that allows products to be displayed and purchased from the website.
+Before choosing your store platform, you need to consider a few factors.
+First, define your needs and determine what you want to achieve by opening an online store.

 When you look at ecommerce platforms, familiarize yourself with their membership options, customer support, and the technology they use.
-For example, since many consumers buy products on their phones and tablets, it’s important that you chose a platform that has a cell phone ready theme.
+Since many consumers buy products on their phones and tablets, it’s important to chose a platform that has a mobile responsive ready theme.
 Another thing to consider is whether the platform enables shopping through various social media channels.

 Depending on your technical skills, you may choose hosted or self-hosted ecommerce shopping cart softwares.